parthgaidhani/example/README.md

 Click "Update Chart" to see the visualization.

 Features :-
-1.Responsive design
+1. Responsive design.
-2. Chart.js for interactive line chart
+2. Chart.js for interactive line chart.
-3. Input validation for numerical entries Customization 4.Modify styles and chart settings in the HTML file.
+3. Input validation for numerical entries Customization.
+4. Modify styles and chart settings in the HTML file.

 Dependencies :-
 1. Chart.js